Aaalan-Zhang/Aaalan-Zhang/README.md

 *	🏫 I am a graduate student in the Master of Computational Data Science (MCDS) program at Carnegie Mellon University, School of Computer Science. ~~This program is just...fine🙃.
 I wish there were more time to do the things we want.~~
 * 🎓 I graduated with a dual BS degree in Data Science from Duke Kunshan University in Suzhou (Soochow, 苏州), China, and a BS from Duke University (great times in Durham, NC🍂).
 * 📖 I am interested in exploring late modern period history, political economy, and public transportation.
 * 🧑‍💻 For serious stuff, I worked on several interesting projects at CMU.
 Some notable ones include building part of the data pipeline and backend for an LMS, and I am thinking about how to make it more scalable.
+Another one is building an AFS-style distributed file system, where I think there is so much that I can explore.
 I was also involved in two startup projects, though both development teams feel a bit chaotic :).
 * 🧑‍💻 Learning a lot about building systems and LLM applications. 日本語を勉強しています。
 * 🏃 Frequent traveler✈️.
 Managed to spend less than 7 hours traveling from my apartment in PGH to NHV🙃.
 Spent Summer 2024 in Providence, RI🌊.
 Good times there.
 * 🧑‍💻 Developing my personal site.
 Check out alanvoid.com